 Adrien E. Desjardins

-I am a Senior Lecturer at the University College London in the Department of Medical Physics and Biomedical Engineering.
+I am a Professor at the University College London in the Department of Medical Physics and Biomedical Engineering.
 I received my BSc degree in physics and mathematics from the University of British Columbia (2001) and a PhD in Biophysics and Biomedical Engineering from Harvard Biophysics and the MIT-Harvard Health Sciences and Technology Program (2007).

 My research interests are centred on the development of new imaging and sensing modalities to guide minimally invasive medical procedures.
 These developments are inherently interdisciplinary and involve close collaboration with our clinical colleagues and industry partners.

 A list of my publications can be found on my Google Scholar profile.
+Here is my LinkedIn profile.